benshimonz/V1/README.md

 In any pattern, the top-left corner of every entity (red / blue / yellow) contains a letter.
 This letter is called an 'entity tag'.

 Entity tags serve two purposes.
 First, when a pattern is used as a query, entity tags should appear in the query's answer as well.
-Any concrete entity in the answer should by tagged with the same tag as the query's entity it was assigned to.
-This assists the user in understanding the relation between the query and the answer.
-Second, entity tags can be used to express _identicality constraints_ and _nonidenticality constraints_.
+Any concrete entity in the answer is tagged with the same tag as the query's entity it was assigned to.
+This helps the user understand the  answer.
+Second, entity tags are used to express _identicality constraints_ and _nonidenticality constraints_.

 **Identicality constraint** is used when two entites in the pattern must have identical assignment.
 Here is an example: